Quick Start

 pip install 'engrava[embeddings-local]'

 The extra pulls sentence-transformers and torch and downloads a small (~30–90 MB) encoder model on first use.
 The encoder is not a language model: it turns text into a fixed-size vector.
-There are no API keys, and there is no network traffic after the first download.
-Engrava itself does not call any LLM at any time.
+There are no API keys for this local setup, and the walkthrough needs no network after the first download.
+Engrava itself does not call a language model.

 Run the bundled walkthrough